Skip to main content

 Magnesium contributes to the maintenance of normal teeth.

-A source of magnesium contains at least 15% of the significant amount 375 mg magnesium per day.
+A magnesium source contains at least 15% of the significant amount 375 mg magnesium per day.

 Manganese